Rynchodon/ARMS/Player Readme.txt

 Engage Enemy ships/stations
 Radar
-Act as a missle and target a block on a an enemy ship/station (In development) Smart Turret Control - Allows you to set priorities for your turrets.
+Act as a missle and target a block on a an enemy ship/station Smart Turret Control - Allows you to set priorities for your turrets.
             --This allows you to disable, but not completely destroy an enemy ship/station (grid)

 [h1]Contribute[/h1]